Venugopala

 Another unusual feature is Garuda on the pedestal between the cows.
 Though Garuda is Vishnu’s vahana, he is not normally associated with Krishna, an avatar of Vishnu.

-Krishna is standing in tribhanga (triple bend), graceful as ever, with his right leg crossing over the left.
-His pronounced leaning to the right is not unusual (see the back view) .
-I have seen other similar bronzes of Venugopala and so far have not seen any explanation.
+Krishna stands in tribhanga (triple bend), graceful as ever, with his right leg crossing over the left.
+His pronounced leaning to the right is not unusual (see the back view).
+I have seen other similar bronzes of Venugopala, and so far, have not seen any explanation.

-This bronze is well made and the casting is pure.
-Among other things to note see the delicate casting of Krishna’s right foot and the form of cows.
+This bronze is well-made, and the casting is pure.
+Among other things to note, see the delicate casting of Krishna’s right foot and the form of the cows.

-The delicate casting and the material (copper rich) suggests this is from Tamil Nadu, South India.
-It may date prior to the eighteenth century.
+The delicate casting and the material (copper-rich) suggest this is from Tamil Nadu, South India.
+It may date back before the eighteenth century.
 It is about 8 cm in height.

 Sharing my passion